tpwst/clim-clam/README.md

 * ~~parse packet message and display relevant data~~
 * reduce power consumption
 * ~~rework expected TX counter~~
+* **Better yet, replace "countdown" with a log**
 * ~~debug switch (if low wait for serial monitor to run/set shorter sleep period)~~
+* LWT for failed connections
+* Adjust for multiple nodes
+* Sparkfun lib has trouble detecting failed bme init - when it fails it just hangs (no way to send further output...need to figure out work around)

 ### Images
 ![closed enclosure][img1]